-Night of Ideas, Villa Albertine’s flagship nocturnal marathon of philosophical debates, performances, readings and more is returning to more than 20 cities in 2023 from February 25 through March 4, 2023.
-The event invites thought leaders, activists, performers, authors, and academics to engage the public in discussion around a central question that addresses major, contemporary global issues. #NightofIdeas
+Night of Ideas, Villa Albertine’s flagship nocturnal marathon of philosophical debates and performances is returning to more than 20 cities in 2023, including Seattle for the first time ever!
+The event invites leaders, activists, artists, and academics to engage in a debate around a central question that addresses major contemporary global issues.

 Shin Yu Pai: Writer, Poet, and Visual Artist

 Shin Yu Pai is the author of 11 books, including most recently Virga (Empty Bowl, 2021).
 She is the recipient of awards from the City of Seattle’s Office of Arts & Culture, 4Culture, and The Awesome Foundation.
 She is a 2022 Artist Trust Fellow, a Hope Corps grantee, and was shortlisted in 2014 for a Stranger Genius Award in Literature.
 From 2015 to 2017, Shin Yu served as the fourth Poet Laureate for The City of Redmond.
 Her personal essays have appeared in Atlas Obscura,Tricycle Magazine, YES!
 Magazine, NYTimes, Zocalo Public Square, Seattle Met, ParentMap, Seattle’s Child, International Examiner, and South Seattle Emerald.
 She has been published throughout the U.S., Japan, China, Taiwan, the UK, and Canada.